NOAA Ocean Exploration Explorer-in-Training Program

 About the Explorer-in-Training Program

-Since 2009, NOAA Ocean Exploration and CPAESS/UCAR have hosted 195 Explorers-in-Training.
+Since 2009, NOAA Ocean Exploration and CPAESS/UCAR have hosted over 170 Explorers-in-Training.
 The program equips participants with skills to meet the current and future demands of the ocean exploration workforce, providing meaningful experiential learning opportunities that support NOAA Ocean Exploration’s mission and inspire ocean literacy for the next generation.
 The program features two internship options: (a) 2 to 4-week expedition-based opportunities and (b) 10-week summertime opportunities.
 The 10-week internships give students an opportunity to develop their skills and knowledge through long-term projects supported by NOAA Ocean Exploration mentors.
 The 2 to 4-week expedition-based internships involve participation in specific NOAA Ocean Exploration-supported expeditions, giving participants the chance to contribute to mission efforts while gaining tangible skills that can benefit their future pursuits.
-For 2023, both 10-week summer internships and 2 to 4-week expedition-based opportunities are available for application.
+For 2024, both 10-week summer internships and 2 to 4-week expedition-based opportunities will be available.

-- Exploration Education, Media, and Science Communication (shore-based, remote, 10-week summer internship): NOAA Ocean Exploration strives to engage stakeholders and improve ocean literacy of learners of all ages through educational programming.
+- Exploration Education, Media, and Science Communication: NOAA Ocean Exploration strives to engage stakeholders and improve ocean literacy of learners of all ages through outreach activities and educational programming.
 To achieve the mission of community-driven exploration, the office employs a suite of communication strategies and media tools that bring discoveries to the public.
 Interns will work on cross-disciplinary projects to gain experience in scientific communication, ocean education programming, and the use of multimedia products.
-There is one projet available for Summer 2023 in this internship theme:
+There is one project available for Summer 2024 in this internship theme:

-- Ocean Exploration Science & Technology (shore-based, 10-week summer internships): Exploration often leads to discoveries that highlight areas, features, resources, and/or processes that are new to ocean science and need further study.
-To accomplish these discoveries, NOAA Ocean Exploration promotes the innovative use of existing technologies while investing in new technologies that will help to better understand deep-water areas and more effectively target future research efforts.
-Explorers-in-Training will gain understanding of ocean exploration technologies and tangible skills the application of these technologies to the office’s scientific priorities.
-There are two projects available for Summer 2023 in this internship theme:
+- Ocean Exploration Science & Technology (shore-based, 10-week internships): Exploration often leads to discoveries that highlight areas, features, resources, and/or processes that are new to ocean science and need further study.
+To accomplish these discoveries, NOAA Ocean Exploration promotes the innovative use of existing technologies while investing in new technologies that will help to better understand deepwater areas and more effectively target future research efforts.
+Explorers-in-Training will gain understanding of ocean exploration technologies and tangible skills in the application of these technologies to the office’s scientific priorities.
+There are three projects available for Summer 2024 in this internship theme:

-- Underwater cultural heritage and maritime archaeology (shore-based, remote, 10-week summer internship, this opportunity is only open to graduate students or individuals that recently completed graduate school): This opportunity is for an intern to engage and contribute to NOAA Ocean Exploration maritime archaeology activities and priorities.
-The intern will annotate past shipwreck video collected during remotely operated vehicle (ROV) dives aboard NOAA Ship Okeanos Explorer, including recent discoveries like SS Bloody Marsh, the whaler Industry and others.
-The student will work with NOAA Ocean Exploration maritime archaeologists to better understand these significant historical sites.
+- Underwater cultural heritage and maritime archaeology (shore-based, remote, 10-week summer internship; this opportunity is only open to graduate students or individuals that recently completed graduate school): This opportunity is for an intern to engage and contribute to NOAA Ocean Exploration maritime archaeology activities and priorities.
+The intern will annotate past shipwreck video collected during remotely operated vehicle dives aboard NOAA Ship Okeanos Explorer.
+The student will work with NOAA Ocean Exploration marine archaeologists to better understand these significant historical sites and write National Register of Historic Places eligibility determinations.
+Using existing NOAA Ocean Exploration data, the student will also lead the archaeological analysis and possible peer-reviewed publication of a previously-investigated underwater cultural heritage site.
 Prospective interns should have a background or interest in learning about underwater cultural heritage, maritime archaeology, anthropology, and/or maritime heritage.

 Eligibility & Application Requirements